The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 We also have logo lockups for our brilliant community supporters and partners to use.
 You don’t need to permission to use these; learn about them on the tab below.
 Find them here

-Think you might need to use the brand mark?
+Think you might need to use our logo?

-Make sure the first thing you do is fill out this quick form.
-The Communications and Marketing Services team will get back to you within two working days.
+Make sure the first thing you do is email [email protected].
+The Brand and Content Manager will get back to you within two working days.

-If we think using the brand mark is the right fit for your project, we will send you the files you need, record the use in our register.
+If we think using the logo is the right fit for your project, we will send you the files you need, record the use in our register.

 Please make sure you make a new request every time you use the logo so we can keep our records up to date.